harshavardhangadila/AI-Agents-Using-Google-ADK/README.md

 3. **Travel Agent using MCP Toolbox for Databases and ADK**
    > Develop a **database-aware travel assistant** that connects to live data using the **MCP Toolbox for Databases**.

+4. Education Path Advisor Agent
+   > Transform your multi-tool framework into a **real-world education advisor** that guides students and parents with data-driven decisions.
 ---

 ## 🧩 Prerequisites